bakame-php/dice-roller/README.md

 ### Dices Type

-In addition to the `Rollable` interface, all dices objects implement the `Countable` interface.
-The `count` method returns the die sides count.
+In addition to the `Rollable` interface, all dices objects implement the `Dice` interface.
+The `getSize` method returns the die sides count.

 A die object must have at least 2 sides otherwise a `Bakame\DiceRoller\Exception\RollException` exception is thrown.